 In order to create a solder mask for a board containing both SMT and thru-hole components, you must work with the tStop layer DRC and possibly the tCream layer.
 Let’s look at the simpler of the two first, the tStop layer.

 In the lexicon of EAGLE CAD, the stop mask is what we are calling the solder mask.
 EAGLE CAD gives you the ability to make the stop mask larger using the Masks tab in Tools->DRC… as shown in Figure 3.
 Note that the figure shown on the left side (in this case a SMT pad and thru hole) depends on what cell is active.
 Unless there is some other need, set the Stop mask to be 0mil then the land or pad it’s over.

 Figure 3: The stop mask settings for your design should set both Min and Max to 0mil.

 Note, the longpads version of a header in the sparkfun library generates invalid output by the postprocessor (when exported as an encapsulated postscript file).
 This may not be an anomaly with this part, so make sure to verify that you have a valid solder mask before cutting your PCB.
 In my case, I was able to switch to a circular footprint and everything worked fine.

 The following discussion on the tCream layer is only necessary if pullback for your SMT components is needed.
 If you don’t know what pullback is, then keep reading.
 During the cutting process, heat from the laser will eat into the borders of the cut making them larger then what you wanted.
 I will call this excess width kerf.
 Kerf is a problem because, with fine pitch components, the kerf from adjacent lands may eat away all the solder mask between the pins, causing the two lands will join together into one big open area.
 We can partially compensate for kerf, by making the holes in our solder mask smaller than their target size.
-I...Read more »
+I will call the amount by ...Read more »